pjvds/goworkshop/README.md

 You can send and receive with the `<-` operator:

-    c <- "hello world" // Send string to channel `c` s := <- c          // receive from channel, and assign value to `s`
+    c <- "hello world" // Send string to channel `c` v := <- c          // receive from channel, and assign value to `v`

-Channels are blocking by default, which means reading from a channel blocks until there is a value available, and sending to a channel is blocked until the value is received by another routine.

 ### Exersise

-Instead of using `time.Sleep` to wait while rob and christian talk, use an channel to block the execution of the `main` function for at least `10` seconds.
+Change the code so that Rob and Christian do not talk to directly to the console (`fmt.Printf`), but to a channel instead.

+* Create a new channel in the `main` method.
+* Pass the channel as an argument to the `talk` method.
+* Change the `talk` method body so it talks into the channel instead of to the console directly.
+* Read from the channel in an endles loop from the `main` method and print the values to the console with `fmt.Printf`.

 Hints:

+* Use `fmt.Sprintf` instead of `fmt.Printf` to get a string value instead of printing it to the console.
+* You can create a endles loop with the `for` keyword: `for{ ... }`.
+* Don't worry about the endles loop you create, `ctrl`+`c` should kill your process.

+## Select

+The select statement lets a goroutine wait on multiple communication operations.

+A select blocks until one of its cases can run, then it executes that case.
+It chooses one at random if multiple are ready.

+    select {
+        case v := <-chanA:
+            fmt.Printf("value from chanA: %v", v)
+        case v := <-chanB:
+            fmt.Printf("value from chanB: %v", v)
+    }

+### Exersise

+Rob and Christian talk is not that interesting, definitely not interesting enough to listen to it endlessly.

-* The `time.After` method returns a channel imidiatly and sends the current time on the returned channel after the specified duration.
+* Create a channel with `time.After` that creates a channel and waits in a goroutine for the duration to elapse and then sends the current time on the returned channel.
+* In the `for` loop use `select` to select from both channels.
+* In case of a value from `c`, print to the console.
+* In case of a value from the timeout channel, print "bye!" to the console and exit the program.

+Hints:

+* A program exists when the `main` method returns.